Trustees of Tomorrow Exchange Program

 (see Phase 2)

-- The U.S. student participants from Cohort 2 organize a U.S. exchange for the Ukrainian participants from Cohort 2, alongside three new students from Silicon Valley and 3 new students from Ukraine (Cohort 3)
+- The U.S. student participants from Cohort 2 organize a U.S. exchange for the Ukrainian participants from Cohort 2, alongside three new students from Portland and 3 new students from Ukraine (Cohort 3)

 - At the end of Phase 5, Cohort 2 formally ends the program and becomes part of the program alumni network